kabeleh/iDM/README.md

 - **F**indable: All data is explained and made available on this `GitHub` repository.
 The naming schemes are explained in this `README`.
 - **A**ccessible: All data is available on this GitHub repository, except for the Markov chains, which are available on [Zenodo](TODO).
 Furthermore, the thesis is available on [arXiv](TODO) and on the Maynooth University Research Archive Library ([MURAL](TODO))
 - **I**nteroperable:
   - The thesis' `LaTeX` code can be used with any `LaTeX` engine.
-If none is available, a PDF output is provided on [arXiv](TODO), [MURAL](TODO), as well as here on `GitHub`
+If none is available, a PDF output is provided on [arXiv](TODO), [MURAL](TODO), as well as here on `GitHub`.
   - The `Mathematica` notebooks are provided here.
 These are not per se 'interoperable', since the closed source software `Mathematica` must be used to read them.
-To mitigate this shortcomming, PDF prints of the evaluated notebooks are provided here.
+To mitigate this shortcoming, PDF prints of the evaluated notebooks are provided here.
   - The `CLASS` source code can be compiled with any `C` compiler.
-  - The `MontePython` related setup files can be used with the open access tool [`MontePython`](https://github.com/brinckmann/montepython_public)
+  - The `MontePython` related setup files can be used with the open access tool [`MontePython`](https://github.com/brinckmann/montepython_public).
   - The `MontePython` chains can be analyzed with various tools.
 Besides open source alternatives, there is `Python` as well as `MATLAB` code for analysing the chains in the `CLASS` folder.
 - **R**eusable:
   - The `LaTeX` code can act as a template for other theses.
 The equations can be used for other papers.